 The Company has identified cyber risk and business continuity risk as key risk categories where financial loss, disruption or damage to the reputation of the Company from some sort of failure of its information technology systems, or as a result of a major and unexpected event impacting on the capability of the Company to continue its activity without interruptions, might be possible.

 The Company is endowed with various systems and levels of protection that are expected to significantly mitigate those risks, including cyber-attack protection and monitoring, as well as business continuity and disaster recovery plan.
 The Company regularly performs disaster recovery test and workplace test (i.e. business continuity), aiming at ensuring the continuity of critical Azimut Life's activities.

-The Business Continuity plan has been successfully activated in Q1 2020 in light of the Covid-19 emergency.
 The Board of Directors and the senior management continue to monitor the developments of business continuity risk and to liaise with the key outsourcees in order to ensure continuity of essential consumer services.